The Most and Least Volatile Currency Pairs in 2019

 Let’s take NZD/USD as an example to see how its volatility changes over time.
 To do this, it is necessary to enter the period of 4 weeks on the above-mentioned website and measure its volatility.
 After doing so, we will obtain the following results in the form of 3 diagrams:

-These diagrams show an average volatility of NZD/USD currency pair for every day since 1 July.
-Also it shows an average hourly volatility and volatility by days of the week as well.
+These diagrams show an average volatility of NZD/USD currency pair for every day since July 1.
+It also shows an average weekly, daily and hourly volatility.

-Based on all those 3 diagrams we can make a conclusion that volatility tends to change during any time periods.
+Based on all those 3 diagrams we can make a conclusion that volatility tends to change during any period of time.

 The hourly volatility diagram for NZD/USD, where peaks of volatility can be seen at 12 and 21 o’clock (GMT time), is of a particular interest.
 It fully coincides with the time of economic data release for the USA and New Zealand.